Michigan State University

-The MSU Libraries offers publishing services to make publishing more accessible and affordable for both the academic and public communities.
-Publishing services include book interior and cover design, paperback book printing, booklet printing, binding loose pages, consultation about document formats and publishing options, and training for book design software through free workshops.
+The MSU Libraries Publishing Services helps make self-publishing more accessible and affordable for both the academic and public communities.
+Services include book interior and cover design, paperback book printing, booklet printing, binding loose pages, consultation about document formats and publishing options, and training in book design software.

 The Publishing Services office is located on the second floor of the west wing of the MSU Main Library, within Hollander MakeCentral.